IntrixTheName/Pilot-Cards/README.md

 ### **Professional Note:**

   This is the first time I'm attempting a visual-based and event-driven program.
 This project was my idea, and I recieved assistance from friends and professors along with online resources to complete this project.
-Full list of outside assistance can be found in [insert filename when available].
+Full list of outside assistance can be found in CREDITS.txt.
 As also encouraged by one of the professors I recieved assistance from, this is also the first of my projects important enough to consider licensing, so see LICENSE.txt.

 ### **Personal Note:**